matthiasverstraete/3d_recognizer/README.md

 total number of samples in that dataset is shown below the 'Capture' button.
 After capture was taken, it is shown in the middle 3d view so it can be labelled.

+#### Training
 Once a sufficient amount of point clouds were captured and labelled, it is possible to press the 'Train' button.
 This will train a new model based on the selected dataset.
 The progress bar will show the progress of this training process.
 Once a model was successfully trained, the name of that model (time of training) will be shown below the progress bar.

+Note that the tool comes pre-installed with an already trained model.
+Once a more recent model is trained, this will used for prediction.

+#### Prediction
 Finally, it is also possible to do predictions in this tool.
 Press the 'Predict' button in order to start predictions.
 As long as the 'Predict' button is toggled on, a new prediction will be made every 250 ms. The output is shown in the right-most 3D view.
 One can dynamically adjust the confidence with the slider above the 'Predict' button.